haydennix55/chicken_dinner/README.md

 ### Prerequisites

 The code is currently tested on Linux and Mac OS X. On these operating systems, there should be no prereqs to build and run the source code.
-The GUI has been created and application has been packaged in QtCreator for Mac, QtCreator is required for dev work on the GUI.
+However, the fully packaged application has been packaged in QtCreator for Mac as a Mac application, so it must be run on Mac OS.
+In order do dev on the GUI, QtCreator is required

-### Downloading and Running Application
+### Downloading and Running Application on Mac OS

   * Clone the repo.
 In the main directory, there is a file simply titled "Blackjack" (or Blackjack.app).
   * Double click this file and enjoy!